 Some of the most well-known digital marketing strategies include SEO, or search engine optimization, PPC, or pay-per-click advertising, social media marketing, email marketing, content marketing, and even web design.
 (WebFX offers them all!)

 Let’s talk about how these strategies can benefit florists like you!

 Your business can start benefiting from online florist marketing with these six fantastic flower shop marketing ideas:

 SEO is the process of improving your floral website to ensure that it’s driving as much traffic as possible.
 These small improvements work together to create a website that is a magnet for customers.

-Here are a few techniques that SEO covers:
+Here are a few techniques that this flower shop marketing strategy covers:

 These few small details of SEO are extremely important, because Google’s algorithm weighs them heavily when they rank pages.